National Zoological Park (United States): Great Ape House

 The Great Ape House opened in 1981 and is separated into two sets of enclosures.
-One houses six western lowland gorillas (two males named Baraka Ya Mwelu and Moke; three females named Calaya, Mandara and Kibibi; and a female infant named Zahra, born in 2023).
+One houses five western lowland gorillas (a male named Baraka Ya Mwelu; three females named Calaya, Mandara and Kibibi; and a female infant named Zahra, born in 2023).
 The other houses six orangutans (two males named Kiko and Redd; and four females named Batang, Lucy, Iris and Bonnie).
 The orangutans are allowed access to the Think Tank (see below) by traveling along the "O-Line", a series of high cables supported by metal towers that enable the orangutans to move between the two buildings.
 Batang and Redd are Bornean orangutans while Kiko, Lucy, Iris and Bonnie are all hybrid orangutans.

 Think Tank

 The Think Tank is an area designed to educate visitors about how animals think and learn about their surroundings.
 Think Tank opened in 1995 and features several interactive displays that teach visitors how zoologists conduct their studies.
 The zoo's orangutans (which are sometimes used in keeper demonstrations) are allowed to move from the Great Ape House to Think Tank, and the building includes suitable enclosures for the apes should they choose to stay there.
 Other animals kept and studied in the Think Tank include land hermit crabs, brown rats, and Allen's swamp monkeys.